Students engage in community-based research projects across a diverse range of programs. These projects provide invaluable real-world experience.

 #6286: What Amputees Want to Know as They Consider Osseointegration

 Dr. Woodend and Dr. Hallaran are developing a funding proposal to develop a decision support tool for persons with amputation considering having osseointegration done.
-More information about I see you integration can be found at this site - https://osseointegration.org/.
-One of the places that people seek information site is on the many Facebook sites related to osseointegration.
-Having a better sense of the kinds of questions presence with amputation are asking, and the kinds of answers they receive would help us in developing this research proposal.
+More information about the osseointegration project can be found at https://osseointegration.org/.
+In addition, many Facebook cites are the place where people can seek more information related to osseointegration.
+Having a better sense of the kinds of questions people seeking osseointegration are asking, and the kinds of answers they receive would help us in developing this research proposal.

 Student Researcher(s): Monisha Kelkar |